djeada/Databases-Notes/notes/02_database_design/02_normalization.md

 | 2         | English, History  |
 | 3         | Art, Music        |

-This table is not in 1NF because the 'Subject' column contains multiple values.
-To bring this table to 1NF, we could adjust it to:
+This table violates 1NF because the 'Subject' column contains multiple values.
+To conform to 1NF, the table should be restructured so that each cell contains only one value:

 | StudentID | Subject  |
 |-----------|----------|